bennetthull/Group-Policy-and-Managing-Accounts/README.md

 </p>

 <h1>Group Policy and Managing Accounts In On-premises Active Directory Deployed in the Cloud (Azure)</h1>
-This tutorial outlines configuring Group Policy, enabling/unlocking accounts, and resetting passwords in Active Directory.<br />
+This tutorial outlines configuring Group Policy, unlocking accounts, and resetting passwords in Active Directory.<br />

 <h2>Environments and Technologies Used</h2>